 Rails-with-trails can also provide a solution for rail companies and local governments concerned about safety risks posed by those who illegally cross rail lines.
 By providing a safe, attractive alternative for cyclists and pedestrians, often with fencing between the pathway and the railway, rails-with-trails can eliminate the previous incentive to use the tracks as a shortcut.

-The three most comprehensive resources on rails-with-trails were developed to address common concerns and highlight best practices used in this unique type of trail development.
+The four most comprehensive resources on rails-with-trails were developed to address common concerns and highlight best practices used in this unique type of trail development.
 The reports include safety statistics, design guidelines, recommendations for acquisition methods and liability protection, sample legal agreements and case studies.
 Use these documents to learn more about successful rails-with-trails and to determine the best strategies for negotiating with the railroad or other managing agency:

 - America's Rails-with-Trails: A Resource for Planners, Agencies and Advocates on Trails Along Active Railroad Corridors.
-Rails-to-Trails Conservancy, 2013.
+Rails-to-Trails Conservancy, 2013

 - Rails-with-Trails: Lessons Learned.
-Alta Planning + Design and the U.S. Department of Transportation, 2002.
+U.S. Department of Transportation, 2002.